-In parallel, Szalai is also an assistant professor at the Department of International Relations and European Studies of Eötvös Loránd University (ELTE).
+Andras Szalai is a research fellow at the Democracy Institute (DI).
+In parallel, he is also an associate professor at the Department of International Relations and European Studies of Eötvös Loránd University (ELTE).

 Ongoing research projects:

 Project duration: 2019-2022

 Scheme: Erasmus+ Jean Monnet Networks.
 Total budget: EUR 299,693